-Covent Garden is found right in the heart of London’s West End.
-Surrounded by some of the best shopping, theatres, restaurants and bars, it’s no wonder so many people – locals and tourists alike, flock to this part of London.
+Here are some suggestions for things to do in Covent Garden, found in West End, a must-see area when you visit London.
+Surrounded by some of the best shopping, theatres, restaurants and bars, it’s no wonder that with so many things to do in Covent Garden, locals and tourists alike, flock to this part of London.

-Shop ’til you drop at one of the many stores around Covent Garden Market or Seven Dials.
+If you’re a shopaholic looking for things to do in Covent Garden, then shop ’til you drop at one of the many stores around Covent Garden Market or Seven Dials.
 Here you’ll find everything from the High Street essentials to specialised boutiques.
-If you’re more interested in a good meal, Covent Garden is also a foodie’s paradise with hundreds of restaurants to choose from.
+Alternatively, if you’re more of a foodie and looking for things to do in Covent Garden, then there’s hundreds of restaurants to choose from.
 From the high-end spots like The Ivy to the more budget friendly places like Franco Manco, there are so many great options that you don’t have to compromise on quality.

 Once the shopping crowd disappears for the night, Covent Garden really begins to come alive.
-In the evening, theatre-goers fill the streets in their best evening wear and dine at local establishments while they wait for their shows to begin.
+In the evening, there’s plenty of things to do in Covent Garden as well.
+Theatre-goers fill the streets in their best evening wear and dine at local establishments while they wait for their shows to begin.
 From popular musicals like The Lion King and Mama Mia to thrillers like The Woman in Black – there’s something for everyone when it comes to London’s West End.

 INSIDR RECOMMENDATION HIGHLIGHTS ON OUR INTERACTIVE MAP